 - Practice focused breathing and mindfulness to bring back a sense of calm.

 For all those providing care for a senior loved one with dementia, the necessity to place emphasis on positives is usually even more imperative to overall wellbeing.
 Family caregivers who participated in a recent 5-week study, in which the effectiveness of these coping skills were analyzed, reported a reduction in depression scores of 16%, and a reduction in anxiety of 14%.

 Life is indeed stressful, but we are able to help!
-Consider how reliable home care services in Dallas can enable you time to concentrate on self-care and high-quality time with those you love.
-Call Heaven at Home Senior Care at (866) 381-0500 to find out how easy it is to get the help you need.
+Consider how reliable home care services can enable you time to concentrate on self-care and high-quality time with those you love.
+Call Heaven at Home Senior Care, providers of top-rated home care assistance in Denton and the surrounding areas, at (940) 380-0500 or (972) 245-1515 to find out how easy it is to get the help you need.